 We have no employees.
-We are externally managed by AG REIT Management, LLC, our Manager, pursuant to a management agreement between our Manager and us.
-Because the management agreement provides that our Manager is responsible for managing our affairs, our executive officers, all of whom are employees of our Manager, do not receive cash compensation from us.
-Instead, our Manager applies the management fee and any expense reimbursement, in part, to pay compensation to its officers and personnel, which includes our executive officers.
-The provisions of the management agreement provide for reimbursement of the allocable share of annual base salary, bonus, and any related withholding taxes and employee benefits paid to our chief financial officer, general counsel and other non-investment personnel based on the percentage of time spent on our affairs.
+We are externally managed by our Manager, pursuant to a management agreement between our Manager and us.
+Because the management agreement provides that our Manager is responsible for managing our affairs, our executive officers, all of whom are employees of our Manager, or an affiliate of our Manager, do not receive cash compensation from us.
+Instead, our executive officers are compensated by our Manager, or an affiliate of our Manager, in part, with the management fee we pay to our Manager and with the expense reimbursement we provide to our Manager related to compensation.
+The management agreement provides for our reimbursement to the Manager of the allocable share of annual base salary, bonus, and any related withholding taxes and employee benefits paid to our chief financial officer, general counsel and other non-investment personnel based on the percentage of time those individuals spent on our affairs.
 We do not determine the compensation payable to personnel by our Manager or its affiliates.
 Our Manager or its affiliates, in their discretion, determine the levels of base salary, cash incentive compensation and other benefits earned by our executive officers.
-We have reported the compensation reimbursed to our Manager for certain executive officers in the table set forth below.
+We have reported the compensation that we reimburse to our Manager for our named executive officers in the table set forth below.